Farewell to the Homeland

-Authenicity
+Authenticity

 Though the piece is commonly attributed to Ogiński, neither the autograph manuscript nor the piano publications during the composer's lifetime have survived or been found.
 There have also been no mentions of the polonaise in his Letters of Music (1828), where he mentioned other popular compositions of his.

 Title page of the 1860 edition by J. Kaufmann and F. Hösick.
 This was the first appearance of the name Pożegnanie Ojczyzny.

 The earliest piano version of the polonaise, c.
 1831, coming from the print Marche triomphale suivie d'un Polonaise nationale, was signed by Kasper Napoleon Wysocki.
 The Polish name Pożegnanie Ojczyzny and the French Les adieux à la Patrie only appeared in the 1860s, after the composer's death.
 The French name was likely given by Antoni Kocipiński in 1859, while the Polish name was given by Józef Kaufmann after 1860.
 Ogiński's name appeared in the 1855 arrangement, edited by Ignacy Feliks Dobrzyński and published by Rudolf Friedlein in Warsaw.

 Though Agnieszka Leszczyńska initially considered Kasper Napoleon Wysocki to be the real creator of this polonaise attributed to Michał Kleofas Ogiński, findings by Wojciech Gurgul revealed three earlier arrangements of Farewell to the Homeland, one in 1829, another in 1836, and one in 1837.
 Two of these were for the Russian seven-string guitar, while one was for the Spanish guitar.

 Early arrangements of Farewell to the Homeland differ significantly from each other, meaning that the editors likely used different sources.
 WIth an exception to the main theme, parts of the polonaises have their amount of measures divisible by four.
 The main theme, however, has conflicting measure amounts between them.